hunterf2278/sep10-freedom-project/blog/entry01.md

 #### Time Management:
 Another important skill I developed is time management.
 Over the past week,I had multiple projects and tests to complete and study for, including this blog entry, and it was all very exhausting.
 I knew it wouldn't be efficient to try to finish everything in one day, so I decided to manage my time wisely and work on a small part of each assignment every day.
 For example, with my blog entry, on Wednesday I completed the content, on Thursday I worked on the engineering design process part, on Friday I took a break, on Saturday I finished the sources and finally on Sunday I finished the skills section.
 This allowed me to stay organized, not stress or worry, and still have time to do other important things.

+## Summary:
+In summary,  I am estatic to continue my research so I can develop a website and introduce to the world, new writing technology.

 [Next](entry02.md)
-In summary, I am estatic to continue my research so I can develop a website about different and new writing technology.

 [Home](../README.md)